STRATEGIC FORESIGHT

 • Final Report

-The City of Vancouver is undertaking a scenario planning process to support the provision of a Citywide planning program with KerrSmith.
-This bold strategic research and Futures project will guide Vancouver as it builds a resilient strategy for the next 30 years.
+The City of Vancouver undertook a scenario planning process to support the provision of a Citywide planning program with KerrSmith.
+This bold strategic research and Futures project helped to guide Vancouver as it built a resilient strategy for the next 30 years.

-The City of Vancouver is committed to inclusion, reconciliation and resilience and required both a broad, citizen-based participatory approach to defining a future vision, as well as an expert led exploratory investigation into possible emerging challenges.
-Our work sets the stage for comprehensive, future oriented, and non-siloed strategic planning and policy development.
+The City of Vancouver is committed to inclusion, reconciliation and resilience and required both a broad, citizen-based participatory approach to defining a future vision, as well as an expert-led exploratory investigation into possible emerging challenges.
+Our work set the stage for comprehensive, future oriented, and non-siloed strategic planning and policy development.

-We are working with a multidisciplinary team of collaborators, including political leaders, planners and technical policy makers.
-We are drawing upon our experience working with large and diverse bodies of internal and external stakeholders to coordinate the project.
-As well-informed outsiders with a knowledge of urban issues, resiliency planning and the expectations of policy-makers the goal is to make work inclusive, accurate, unbiased and relevant.
+We worked with a multidisciplinary team of collaborators, including political leaders, planners and technical policy makers.
+We drew upon our experience working with large and diverse bodies of internal and external stakeholders to coordinate the project.
+As well-informed outsiders with a knowledge of urban issues, resiliency planning and the expectations of policymakers the goal was to make the work inclusive, accurate, unbiased and relevant.

-By using a spectrum of participation to consult, involve, collaborate or empower, we have engaged with stakeholders for a thorough exchange of opinions and reasoning.
+By using a spectrum of participation to consult, involve, collaborate or empower, we engaged with a wide range of stakeholders for a thorough exchange of opinions and reasoning.

 KSD_vancouver Template graphics

-The scenarios are anticipated to focus on land use, population, housing, jobs/economy, environment, infrastructure, City services, and overall quality of life in the City.
-They are intended to help prepare for unforeseen situations and to seed discussion.
-The scenarios will also include consideration of disparate impacts on different segments of the population; each scenario will consider issues relating to equity, inclusion, resiliency, and reconciliation.
-It is anticipated that the time horizon will be to 2050.
+The scenarios we created focused on land use, population, housing, jobs/economy, environment, infrastructure, City services, and overall quality of life in the city.
+They helped prepare for unforeseen situations and to seed discussion.
+The scenarios also considered disparate impacts on different segments of the population.
+Each scenario considered issues relating to equity, inclusion, resiliency, and reconciliation with a time horizon of 2050.

-We have developed a custom methodology which is highly collaborative.
-The parameters for capacity building, complex criteria and the range of stakeholders required a unique approach appropriate for Vancouver.
-Our experience in a number of city-building projects brings perspective to the intricate requirements of the project.
+We developed a custom methodology for the city which was highly collaborative.
+The parameters for capacity building, the complex criteria and the range of stakeholders required a unique approach appropriate for Vancouver.
+Our experience in a number of city-building projects brought perspective to the intricate requirements of the project.

 images2